NovaThh/bidding-website/README.md

 # Introduction

+For this project, I will be designing, implementing, and testing an auction site.

+In short, people should be able to view items put up for aution on this site. only administrators can manage the items for auction.
+Meaning they can create update and delete them.
+If they would like to place a bid, users should register for an account and log in.
+Once logged in, they can place a bid.

-This project is focussed on web technologies.
-Therefore, Javascript arrays is used to store data.
+This project is focused on web technologies.
+Therefore, JavaScript arrays are used to store data.

 # Requirements